rpeszek/my-blogs/thoughts.markdown

 * In low-code, what else is low?

+* Case against _copy and paste_:  There is only one thing worse than a bad idea, and that is a bad idea that went viral.

+* Case against Deep Learning AI that writes code: garbage in, garbage out.

 ## Misplaced Quotes

 * Properly written code never fails, hence the error handling is not necessary.